 MASTER PLAN

 Master plans must be written for parks before they're built.
 The plans are updated at least once every 10 years thereafter.
 The plans cover the size, types, infrastructure and locations of facilities as well as the site's special features and resources.
 Three public meetings are held during the initial development of each plan.
-Click here for this park's master plan.
+Click here (PDF) for this park's master plan.